psevestre/openid-fapi/Financial_API_WD_002.md

 ### 8.2 Uncertainty of resource server handling of access tokens
 There is no way that the client can find out whether the resource access was granted for the bearer token or holder of key token.
 The two differ in the risk profile and the client may want to differentiate them.
+The protected resources that conform to this doc differentiate them.
-The protected resources that conforms to this document shall not accept a plain bearer token.
+The protected resources that conform to this docuument shall not accept a plain bearer token.
-They shall only support token bound access tokens via [MTLS] or [OAUTB].
+They shall only support bound access tokens via [MTLS].

 ### 8.3 Attacks using weak binding of authorization server endpoints